Tochigi Prefecture [栃木県]

 Because, Nikko-yuba is made by rolling or bundling the thin film.

 Originally yuba had been the food for ascetic training monk in the mountains since ancient times.

 It is said that ordinary people began to eat from the late 19th century.

 Kanpyo is one of Japanese foods, and is dried shavings of calabash, a type of gourd.

 It is made by peeling the calabash, shaving it like a long strip with a plane and drying it.

 The work of shaving is done before daylight in midsummer and the strips are dried in strong summer sunshine.

 Over 80 percent of kanpyo in Japan is produced in Tochigi Prefecture.

-It is said that the production was started around the mid-19th century.
+It is said that the production was started around the middle of the 19th century.